Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ______________________________________________________________________________________________________________________

-# **Commandment Zero: Thou shalt read the Assumptions, Installation Directions, and troubleshooting sections prior to asking for technical assistance.**
+# **Commandment Zero: Thou shalt read the Assumptions, Installation Directions, and troubleshooting sections prior to asking for technical assistance.
+There's a 99% chance your issue is covered there.**

 ## Assumptions